Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Methodology

-$h_i(t)$ and $\Delta h_i(t)$ are the first and second numerical derivatives of the traffic states on the MFD, $h_i(t)$ is defined as the difference of trip completion over vehicle accumulation at the end of a time step versus at the beginning of the same time step, as in Eq. \ref{eq: h_i} shows, and the second derivative $\Delta h_i(t)$ is calculated as the difference between the first derivatives of two consecutive time steps, as in Eq. \ref{eq: dh_i} shows:
+In Eq. \ref{eq: redundancy}, $\omega_h$ and $\omega_{\Delta h}$ are introduced as the weight constants for the derivatives to regulate their impact on the reward $\mathcal{R}$. $h_{i, k}$ and $\Delta h_{i, k}$ are the first and second difference of the traffic states on the MFD, $h_{i, k}$ is defined as the difference of trip completion over vehicle accumulation at the end of a time step versus at the beginning of the same time step.
+The second difference $\Delta h_{i, k}$ is calculated as the difference between $h_{i, k}$ of two consecutive time steps:

-Since in the RL algorithms implemented in this paper, all variables involved in the deep neural network should be normalized to facilitate the training process, meaning the exact values of the derivatives are not of importance, $\omega_h$ and $\omega_{\Delta h}$ are introduced as the weight constants for the first and second derivatives to regulate their impact on the reward side $\mathcal{R}$.

-The binary variable $\alpha_i(t)$ was designed in the first derivative to reward the agent when moving towards the desired direction on the MFD.
-For instance, the derivative of any data point in the congested zone of the MFD is negative.
-In this case, when the vehicle accumulation is still getting larger, a penalty will be applied.
-However, if the vehicle accumulation is decreasing through perimeter control, this binary $\alpha_i(t)$ variable will turn it into a reward.
-For the second derivative, an additional binary variable is not necessary since the two consecutive first derivatives are able to determine whether $\Delta h_i(t)$ is either positive or negative.
+The binary variable $\alpha_{i, k}$ in $H_k$ was designed to reward the agent when it moves towards the desired direction on the MFD.
+For instance, when the traffic state lies in the congested zone of the MFD, the gradient of any step will be negative.
+However, a penalty should be applied when vehicle accumulation gets larger, while rewarding the agent when accumulation decreases.